team20/team20.github.io/advanced_command_construction.md

 DeferredCommand
 ===
-`DeferredCommand` allows command construction to be delayed until runtime(instead of initialization.)
-When you need to create commands where their behavior changes depending on the condition, use `DeferredCommand`.
-To use it, use a lambda expression that returns a `Command`. `CommandComposer` can also be used in place of a `Command`.
+`DeferredCommand` allows command construction to be delayed until runtime(instead of robot initialization.)
+When you need to create commands where their behavior changes depending on outside conditions, use `DeferredCommand`.
+To use it, use a lambda expression that returns a `Command`.
+A `CommandComposer` method can also be used in place of a `Command`, as the static methods should return a `Command`.
 ```java
 new DeferredCommand(() -> CommandComposer.createCommandSequence(true, Position.FAR));
 ```